chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 ![Group of people](../assets/sanghaforest/DSC_6024.NEF-2.jpg)

 From there we proceeded at about 8:30am a bit more on the main road and then turned off onto the Libwe road, which is not the best or best maintained road.
-At 8:45am we ran into a bit of a roadblock, which was dealt with

 ![Libwe Road](../assets/sanghaforest/IMG_6323.jpg)

+At 8:45am we ran into a bit of a roadblock, which was dealt with.
+I admit that prior to this incident I was a little skeptical of traveling with a dedicated man to fix roadblocks, but what would we have done without Yaf in this spot?

 ![Trees down](../assets/sanghaforest/DSC_6028.NEF-2.jpg)